Nursing

 Prerequisites

-This course emphasizes the development of beginning competencies in appraising research for the purpose of constructing a scientific knowledge base for nursing practice.
-The process of developing clinically-based questions for evidence-based practice is examined and an evidence-based project is implemented.
+Emphasizes the development of foundational competencies in appraising research to build a scientific knowledge base for nursing practice.
+The process of formulating clinically-based questions for evidence-based practice is examined and an evidence-based project is implemented.

 Online only.